IEEEsb/IEEEsbot/README.md

     }
 }
 ```

+The `localPort` is the port where the bot should listen for updates.
+This may
+or may not be the same as the one specified in the host's URL, depending on
+your specific network setup.

 The `https` field is used for specifying where the different SSL/TLS keys can
 be found in the local filesystem.
 If you don't have an SSL/TLS certificate,